Northwestern Hotel (Des Moines, Iowa)

-The Northwestern Hotel is an historic building located in the East Village of Des Moines, Iowa, United States.
+The Northwestern Hotel is a historic building located in the East Village of Des Moines, Iowa, United States.
 It was listed on the National Register of Historic Places in 1984.
 In 2017 it was included as a contributing property in the East Des Moines Industrial Historic District.

 History

 Opening in 1916, the Northwestern Hotel was built to serve the needs of railroad employees and passengers from the nearby Chicago and North Western depot, and other people of modest means.
 It was particularly popular with people during the Iowa State Fair.
 The hotel also had an arrangement with the railroad to accommodate its employees in their rooms.
 This building replaced a previous hotel with the same name in the same location.
 It was built by Otto Starzinger, whose parents Frank and Anna built and ran the hotel before him.
 Other businesses housed on the first floor included a restaurant, cigar stand, and a drug store.
 Eventually, the building went into a slow period of decline before Polk County officials forced it to close in 1982.
 A group of lawyers remodeled the building for office use in 1983.
 The building currently houses retail space on the first floor.